BIOS3010/Module-4-Pairwise-alignment-2/README.md

   print(alignment)
 ```

-**When the results from the other groups are ready on the Padlet:**
+**When the results from the other groups are ready on the Canvas page:**
 - Discuss in the group: Are the results as expected?

 ## 4.2 Running BLAST using the online tool (~30 min)